exactchange/drv-core/blue-paper.md

     const usdValue = parseFloat(
       Math.max(
         0.001,
-        usdAmount / coinAmount
+        usdAmount / embrAmount
       )
     );
     ```

-2. The difference between the coin `price` and the adjusted `usdValue` must not exceed a Standard Deviation of the average price (see *Deviation Rate* below).
+2. The difference between the EMBR `price` and the adjusted `usdValue` must not exceed a Standard Deviation of the average price (see *Deviation Rate* below).

     ```
     // ./events/events.transaction.js